qwaneu/qwaneu.github.io/_drafts/tdd-one-assert-per-test.md

 The other thing that jumped out, now there is less code, was that `proposal_fields_one_presenter` is an implementation detail.
 We don't really care what is filled in, as long as it is a valid proposal.
-Having taken a step back with our four-way split, we can see this can play the role of `Given a session idea`.
+Having taken a step back with our four-way split, we  ee this can play the role of `Given a session idea`.

 ``` javascript